 Adding data and creating a prediction model

-You can then add historical vibration and airblast data for each blast and the software will automatically generate a prediction model for you using the standard Scaled Distance formula.
+You can then add historical vibration and airblast data for each blast and the software will automatically generate a prediction model for Vector Sum PPV using the standard Scaled Distance formula.

 You need at least three blasts entered before it will generate a model.